What are bed bugs?

 Where will I find bed bugs?

 Despite their name, bed bugs live in a variety of locations, not just in our bedrooms.
 Bed bugs are mostly active at night, emerging from their daytime hiding spots, which are usually close to sleeping areas where they feed.
 If an infestation goes unnoticed, bed bugs will increase in number and move throughout a home, invading multiple areas.
-Besides the seams of mattresses and box springs, bed bugs hide behind baseboards and wall hangings, in upholstered furniture and behind outlets, inside of electronics and under piles of dirty laundry.
+Besides the seams of mattresses and box springs, bed bugs hide behind baseboards and wall hangings, in upholstered furniture and behind outlets, inside of electronics, and under piles of dirty laundry.

 How do I get rid of bed bugs?

 Get rid of bed bugs from your Ohio home or business by trusting the experts at 1st Response Pest Management.
 We are a locally-owned and family-operated pest control company.
-Our goal is to provide all of our customers with peace of mind and pest-free homes through our effective bed bug control services.
+Our goal is to provide our customers with peace of mind and pest-free homes through our effective bed bug control services.

 Learn more about protecting your Greater Columbus or Central Ohio area home or business from bed bugs and other pests with the help of 1st Response Pest Management and our eco-friendly approach to pest control.
-Reach out today and speak with one of our helpful professionals or to learn more about our residential and commercial services!
+Reach out today and speak with one of our helpful professionals or learn more about our residential and commercial services!

 How can I prevent bed bugs in the future?